luca-bassoricci/gitlab/doc/development/service_ping/implement.md

 The method includes the following prerequisites:

-- The supplied `relation` must include the primary key defined as the numeric column.
-  For example: `id bigint NOT NULL`.
+- The supplied `relation` must include the primary key defined as the numeric column. for example: `id bigint NOT NULL`.
 - The `estimate_batch_distinct_count` can handle a joined relation.
 To use its ability to count non-unique columns, the joined relation **must not** have a one-to-many relationship, such as `has_many :boards`.